sunfounder/euler-kit/docs/source/pyproject/py_light_theremin.rst

 7.1 Light Theremin
 =========================

 Theremin is an electronic musical instrument that does not require physical contact.
-It produces different tones by sensing the position of the player's hand.
+Based on the position of the player's hand, it produces different tones.

-The instrument's controlling section usually consists of two metal antennas that sense the relative position of the thereminist's hands and control oscillators for frequency with one hand, and amplitude (volume) with the other.
+Its controlling section is usually made up of two metal antennas that sense the position of the thereminist's hands and control oscillators with one hand and volume with the other.
 The electric signals from the theremin are amplified and sent to a loudspeaker.

 We cannot reproduce the same instrument through Pico, but we can use photoresistor and passive buzzer to achieve similar gameplay.